 - During the summer months tie in any new growth to keep the plant tidy and this will also help to prevent any stems breaking.

 - This group requires regular pruning to encourage good growth and plentiful blooms at eye level.
-The early pruning (in February) should just be with the aim of removing dead wood and weak shoots.
+The early pruning (in February) should just be with the aim of removing deadwood and weak shoots.
 Check down the stems and cut just above a healthy bud.
 Don’t prune too hard otherwise you won’t get any early flowers.

 - If the plant has become tangled or too large, now is the time to start cutting back.
-Don’t be too harsh though as this may affect any future growth, it is best to renovate the Clematis over a couple of years instead of in one go.
-Doing this may reduce the chances of a second round of flowering, but it will make the plant stronger and hopefully more abundant in the following year.
+Don’t be too harsh though as this may affect any future growth, it is best to renovate the clematis over a couple of years instead of in one go.
+Doing this may reduce the chances of the second round of flowering, but it will make the plant stronger and hopefully more abundant in the following year.

-- This group of Clematis need hard pruning annually.
+- This group of clematis need hard pruning annually.
 Cut back all old stems to the first pair of healthy buds, usually around 15-30cm above ground level.
-If left without any pruning, these Clematis will become top heavy and have few, if any, flowers at eye level.
+If left without any pruning, these clematis will become top-heavy and have few, if any, flowers at eye level.

-Do you have a Clematis of which you are particularly proud?
+Do you have a clematis of which you are particularly proud?
 We’d love to see your photos, you can share them on our Facebook page or Twitter.
 Also if you have any great tips for growing or pruning?